 • PHP:

-PHP is a dynamically typed programming language that helps the developers to come up with various solutions for a single problem.
-There are abundant resources available which are dedicated to the PHP language as a result of tool support and large community.
+PHP is a dynamically typed programming language that helps developers come up with various solutions for a single problem.
+There are abundant resources available which are dedicated to the PHP language as a result of tool support and a large community.

 • Ruby: